symbol/symbol-docs/source/concepts/receipt.rst

     :delim: ;

-    unresolved; 25 bytes (binary) or uint64; An unresolved address or unresolved mosaicId. resolutionEntries; array<:ref:`ResolutionEntry <resolution-entry>`, resolvedEntriesSize>; The array of resolution entries linked to the unresolved namespaceId.
+    unresolved; 25 bytes (binary) or uint64; An unresolved address or unresolved mosaicId. resolutionEntries; array(:ref:`ResolutionEntry <resolution-entry>`, size=resolvedEntriesSize); The array of resolution entries linked to the unresolved namespaceId.
 It is an array instead of a single UInt64 field since within one block the resolution might change for different sources due to alias related transactions.

 .. _resolution-entry: